LaunchCodeEducation/intro-to-programming-csharp/src/chapters/classes-objects-math/classes-objects-methods.rst

    When working with replit.com, you will need to create a new class in a new file.
    In order for your class to be recognized by ``MainClass`` in replit, you will need to provide your class its own unique ``namespace``.

-   We will be moving to a differnt IDE soon, so any replit.com code examples will be provided to you.
+   We will be moving to a different IDE soon, so any replit.com code examples will be provided to you.

-When working in a project with multiple classes, it is common to have a ``namespace`` that connects all classes within a project.
+When working in a project with multiple classes, it is common to have a ``namespace``.
+A ``namespace`` connects all classes within a project.
-In this context, a ``namespace`` can be more for organizational purposes, as in it will provide direction to each class within the main project.
-If the ``namespace`` is not part of the class that holds your ``Main method`` you will have to access it through a ``using`` statement.
+In this context, a ``namespace`` can be more for organizational purposes, providing direction to each class within the main project.
+If the ``namespace`` is not part of the ``Main method`` you will have to access it through a ``using`` statement.
-Just like we did will Collections.
+Just like we did with Collections.
 This tells the compiler to look through any classes within the same ``namespace`` for definitions and requirements.

 .. admonition:: Example